Water licensing

 How to help stop illegal water activities

-Water theft and harming a water source can threaten water supplies for legitimate water users and harm the environment.
-These are serious crimes.
+Water theft and harming a water source can threaten water supplies for legitimate waters users and harm the environment.
+These can be serious offences.

 Top of page